stephennancekivell/stephennancekivell.github.io/_posts/2021-04-21-docker-registry-clean.md

 ## How to Safely Delete Docker Images

-- Dont delete images that are in use or that you might need soon.
+- Don't delete images that are in use or that you might need soon.
 Often it is ok to assume that only the most recent will be needed.
 - Keep the last 5 snapshot builds
 - Keep the last 10 non-snapshot builds
 - Keep the “latest” tag